yeshua-g/PACS_C1/README.md

 UseNumericalGradient = 0
 ```
 ## About the proposed example
-Regarding the example mentioned in the challenge by doing some researches i decided to take $\alpha_0=0.05$ and, since *Exponential Decay* strategy not converged very "smoothly", $\mu=0.02$ thath fitted both *Inverse* and *Exponential* strategies and reduced the number of iterations.
+Regarding the example mentioned in the challenge by doing some researches i decided to take $\alpha_0=0.05$ and, since *Exponential Decay* strategy not converged very "smoothly", $\mu=0.02$ that fitted both *Inverse* and *Exponential* strategies and reduced the number of iterations.